You’ve probably scrolled past it a dozen times without knowing what to call it.

 How to Get the Perfect Calico Hair Color Look At Home

 Let’s be real upfront.
 Calico hair is tricky to do yourself.
-It’s not impossible, but it requires some skill and a lot of patience.
+It is not impossible, but it requires patience and some skill.

-If you’ve never colored your own hair before, this probably isn’t the best place to start.
+If you have never colored your own hair before, this is probably not the best place to start.

 - A few different shades of hair color within the same tone family

-- Lightening kit (if starting with dark hair)
+- Lightening kit if you are starting with dark hair

 - Developer and mixing bowls